 During the import procedure there are tools available to ensure accuracy and simplify the information used for the estimate.
 For example, you can double check the scale used by the designer for accuracy.
 Estimating using a 1/4-inch scale listed on a drawing sheet when it actually should have been 1/8 inch can be a very costly oversight!

 You can also crop around just the areas you need to estimate and rotate to any angle that works best for you.
 Once these initial steps are completed, the estimating work can begin.
 These initial steps ensure that what you are basing your material report on is as accurate and useful as possible.

-Now select specific elements to take-off.
-It’s as simple as tracing around exterior and interior walls in the pdf and it simultaneously calculates the finish, framing materials and even gallons of paint required to build the wall.
+Now select specific elements for the visual take-off.
+It’s as simple as tracing around the exterior and interior walls in the pdf and it simultaneously calculates the finish, framing materials, and even gallons of paint required to build the wall.

 Detailed formulas are used to drill down to extremely accurate and efficient estimates for materials like drywall tape, where factors like linear footage play a big part in the estimate.
 Waste factors can also be added to the formula for each building element, further enhancing the accuracy of the estimates.
 You have access to the formulas, so you can refine them to match your usage on site.

 If the original design was done by hand and all you have is the printed working drawing sheets, you can use the same tools but instead of tracing the walls, you can type in the measurements of each wall as you indicate which direction it is going.
 Envisioneer™ will build the walls to match your input.
 Same estimated values just a different input method.